PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnsname.rst

     :param DNSName name: The name to check against

+  .. method:: DNSName:makeRelative(name) -> DNSName

+    .. versionadded:: 1.8.0

+    Provided that the current name is part of the supplied name, returns a new DNSName composed only of the labels that are below the supplied name (ie making www.powerdns.com relative to powerdns.com would return only wwww) Otherwise an empty (unset) DNSName is returned.

+    :param DNSName name: The name to make us relative against

   .. method:: DNSName:toDNSString() -> string

     Returns a wire format form of the DNSName, suitable for usage in :func:`SpoofRawAction`.